 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Burke - Kirby has relatively fewer families with younger children, and/or college students.
 Combined, this makes Burke - Kirby a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The education level of Burke - Kirby citizens is very high relative to the national average among all cities (21.84%): 36.91% of adults in Burke - Kirby have a bachelor's degree or even advanced degree.
+The population of Burke - Kirby is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.91% of adults in Burke - Kirby have a bachelor's degree or even advanced degree.

 The per capita income in Burke - Kirby in 2022 was $42,680, which is middle income relative to Vermont, and upper middle income relative to the rest of the US.
 This equates to an annual income of $170,720 for a family of four.
 However, Burke - Kirby contains both very wealthy and poor people as well.